-“I compete in powerlifting and use wireless over-ear headphones in the gym.
-The downside of the over-ear headphones is that they sometimes slip out of place when I bench press.
-I used to use wireless earbuds, which were better for benching but not as visible.
-The large, over-ear, bright-blue headphones I now wear, though slightly cumbersome and nerdy-looking, are more effective at signaling to gym bros who have read two articles on T Nation that I’m not available to receive the unsolicited advice and comments they’re so eager to share with me.”
+Like Hickey, Martha Bull, a competitive power lifter, goes for bigger, over-ear headphones when she’s in the gym.
+Bull likes that these Mpow headphones are affordable, in case she drops a weight on them.
+Plus, they’re visible enough to discourage unwelcome comments.
+“I used to use wireless earbuds, which were better for benching but not as visible.
+These bright-blue headphones are more effective at signaling to gym bros who have read two articles on T Nation that I’m not available to receive the unsolicited advice and comments they’re so eager to share with me.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.